AN EVERYDAY PANORAMIC EXPERIENCE

 It's this openness to anything quick which is happenening within the panoramic field which is vital for an animals' survival, the background is largely irrelevant.

-The birds flying, squirrels running, the nearby chaotic flies, flashes of light and cats eyes at night, these are the things which catch your attention.
+The birds flying, squirrels running, the nearby chaotic flies, flashes of light and cats eyes at night, these are the things which catch the attention.

 And then (as long as you don't focus selectively on anything) you are able to notice several things moving quickly at the same time.